This interview with Wes Lanter took place in January, 2011.

 Wes: Certainly one of the greatest we have been honored to watch.
 16 wins in a row is an amazing accomplishment and a lofty place few have seen.
 The switch back to the main track was certainly the right move.
-He didn’t have to carry his track with him…he traveled and won in most places he went.
+He traveled and won in most places he went.
 One of the best ever, and to carry 130 pounds any time in this day and age adds to the accomplishment.JT: Cigar was named Racehorse of the Decade of the 1990s and he was ranked #18 in the Blood Horse ranking of the top 100 U.S. Thoroughbred Champions of the 20th century.
 Give the giant a hug from all of us who love him.

 Wes: Not since I have been here…since February 2010.

 JT: Funny Cide’s time in the Kentucky Derby is the 10th fastest time in history at 2:01.19.
-Does he ever get to run around at KHP?
+Does he ever get to run around at the Kentucky Horse Park?

 Wes: Well, weather permitting, he gets plenty of time out and he does get a run in when he feels so moved.JT: How is his health?
 I know he suffered from some respiratory and back problems at the ages of four and five, respectively?
-(I will put in his URL www.funnycide.com)
+(See www.funnycide.com)

 Wes: He is doing well.
 His weight is good, he feels good and we are happy with how he is doing.JT: At six, DA Hoss won the Breeder’s Cup Mile.
-He suffered from foot problems.
-How is it now?
+I know he suffered from foot problems.
+How is he now?